Calvin-Lieu/Project3-CUDA-Path-Tracer/README.md

 ### Lighting & Sampling

 #### Next Event Estimation (Direct Lighting)
-*Left: Path tracing only (500 spp) | Right: With NEE (500 spp)*

 Explicit direct lighting using multiple importance sampling.
 Combines BRDF importance sampling with light source sampling, using the balance heuristic to weight contributions.
+NB: Not entirely sure if this is working properly...

 #### Environment Map Importance Sampling